 Tim Bird is an award-winning photographer based in Helsinki.
 Follow him on Twitter @BirdTimothy

 A poster sums up the spirit of Prague's Pride Festival © Tatiana Dyuvbanova / Shutterstock

-Although this year marks only the eighth Pride in Prague, the city itself has been LGBTIQ-friendly for years.
+Although this year marks only the ninth Pride in Prague, the city itself has been LGBTIQ-friendly for years.
 LGBTIQ bars and clubs have sprung up substantially in the last few years, and especially since the first Prague Pride took place in 2011.
 The Pride Festival lasts for a week and the actual parade takes place this year on 11 August, starting at Wenceslas Square and making its way to Letná Park.